Sprint ⬥ Friday 18th April 2025

 Select a button to view travel directions

-Sheffield is well served by public transport links: Sheffield Train Station is 700m away from the Arena, the nearest Tram Stop (Cathedral) is just 400m away, and most Bus routes terminate in the Centre.
+Sheffield is well served by public transport links: Sheffield Train Station is 700m away from the Arena, the nearest Tram Stop (Cathedral) is just 400m away (follow the marked route to the Arena), and most Bus routes terminate in the Centre.
 Please note that due to the Good Friday Bank Holiday, Sunday timetables will be in operation.
 See Travel South Yorkshire for more information.

 Park and Ride